VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 ## Possible Improvements

 The current implementation focuses on the core requirements of the task.
 The following improvements could be considered for a production environment:

+- Add authentication and authorization with role-based access control
+- Add pagination and filtering for large collections
+- Improve concurrency handling for simultaneous booking requests